mraichelson/context_flag/README.txt

   with flags applied to them.
 * Flag - current user: This will be active if the user account currently being used to view the site has flags applied to it.
+* Flag - taxonomy term page: This will be active when viewing a taxonomy term page with flags applied to the term.

 FAQS
 ----